-One of the more popular yet delicate-looking style of cremation urns available are those made with mother of pearl.
-Also commonly known as nacre, this mineral is an organic material found on the outer coating of pearls, as well as the inner layer of pearl oysters and freshwater pearl mussel shells.
+One of the more popular yet delicate-looking styles of cremation urns available are those made with mother of pearl.
+Also commonly known as nacre, Mother of Pearl is an organic material found on the outer coating of pearls, as well as the inner layer of pearl oysters and freshwater pearl mussel shells.

 Mother of pearl is typically very glossy or shiny white, but can have a gray or iridescent tint.
 Its resilience comes from its layered structure, which is flexible and resistant to fractures.
 It is quite soft in comparison to most metals and gemstones.
 While this makes the nacre easy to work with, it is more prone to scratches.

-The iridescence makes mother of pearl attractive because its aragonite crystals have different ranges of thickness that are very close to the wavelengths of visible light.
-Some of the light goes through the layers while some are reflected.
+Its aragonite crystals have different ranges of thickness that are very close to the wavelengths of visible light.
+As a result, some of the light goes through the layers while some are reflected.
 What makes nacre unique is the small irregularities found on each piece.

-Mother of Pearl has New Age and traditional healing properties.
-Some say it is used to attract prosperity, while others feel it heighten intuition, imagination and psychic sensitivity.
+Mother of Pearl also has New Age and traditional healing properties.
+Some say it is used to attract prosperity, while others feel it heightens intuition, imagination and psychic sensitivity.

-Today, mother of pearl can be found in a variety of decorative items including architecture, musical instruments, fashion, jewelry, urns and more.
-When it comes to architectural purposes, nacre is often times artificially tinted to almost any color.
+Today, Mother of Pearl can be found in a variety of decorative items including architecture, musical instruments, fashion, jewelry, cremation urns and more.
+When used for architectural purposes, nacre is oftentimes artificially tinted to a different color.
 It can be cut into shapes and mounted to fiberglass, marble bases or ceramic tiles.
-They are used to create mosaics that when polished, creates a durable yet glossy finish.
+It's also used to create mosaics that, when polished, have a durable yet glossy finish.

-In the fashion world, mother of pearl is used in buttons, as well as in decorate watches and jewelry.
+In the fashion world, mother of pearl is used in buttons, decorative watches and other kinds of jewelry.
 Interestingly, a nacre inlay is commonly used in music keys and other motifs on various musical instruments, such as accordion and concertina cases, guitar fingerboards and violin and cello bows.